PJMantoss/animated_filter/README.md

 # Animated Filter
-A simple animated filter built with React JS, Framer Motion and the TMDB API.
+An animated filter built with React JS, Framer Motion and the TMDB API.

 ## Dependencies
 - react-dom